v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/export-search-results.md

 - The file system metadata for documents on SharePoint and OneDrive for Business sites is maintained when documents are exported to your local computer.
 That means document properties, such as created and last modified dates, aren't changed when documents are exported.

-- If your search results include a list item from SharePoint, all rows in the list will be exported for contextual purposes.
-This will include any attachments.
-The additional attachments may cause the count of items exported to be different than the original estimate.
+- If your search results include a list item from SharePoint that matches the search query, all rows in the list will be exported in addition to the item that matches the search query.
+This includes any attachments in the list.
+The reason for this is to provide a context for list items that are returned in the search results.
+Also note that the additional list items and attachments may cause the count of exported items to be different than the original estimate of search results.